hodlsimulator/WidgetWeaver/WidgetWeaver/README.md

 # WidgetWeaver

-WidgetWeaver is an iOS 26 app for building WidgetKit widgets from natural language by generating a **typed widget specification** (“WidgetSpec”).
+WidgetWeaver is an iOS 26 app for building WidgetKit widgets from a **typed widget specification** (“WidgetSpec”).

+Right now the spec is edited manually in-app.
+Natural-language → spec generation is planned as a later milestone.

 The widget extension renders a selected saved spec from the App Group boundary, with normalisation/clamping and safe fallbacks.
 This repo is being built milestone-by-milestone with working commits.

 ---

-## Current status (v0.9.5)
+## Current status (0.9.4 (1))

 ✅ iOS app target created and runs on a real device
-✅ App icon set
-✅ Widget extension target added
+✅ Widget extension target added and shows in the widget gallery
-✅ Shared `WidgetSpec` v0 tokens started (layout + style)
+✅ Shared `WidgetSpec` tokens (layout + style)
 ✅ Shared renderer parity (app previews + widget use the same render path)
 ✅ App can edit and save specs into the App Group store
-✅ Multiple saved specs (library)
+✅ Multiple saved specs (design library)
 ✅ Per-widget instance selection (Edit Widget → choose a saved design)
+✅ SF Symbol component (optional) with placement + size + weight + rendering + tint

 Next:
-- ⏭ Add v0 components beyond text (symbol/image/etc.)
+- ⏭ Add v0 components beyond text + symbol (image, etc.)
 - ⏭ Prompt → Spec generation (Foundation Models) with validation + repair
 - ⏭ “Patch edits” (e.g. “more minimal”) against an existing spec
 - ⏭ Matched sets (Small/Medium/Large) + design system tokens